Forest-in-Teesdale

 Forest-in-Teesdale is a village in County Durham, England.
-It is situated in upper Teesdale, on the north side of the Tees between Newbiggin and Langdon Beck.
+It is situated in upper Teesdale, on the north side of the Tees between Newbiggin and Langdon Beck, and is in the civil parish of Forest and Frith.

 Forest-in-Teesdale holds the UK record for the greatest snow depth in an inhabited area with 211 cm which occurred on 14 March 1947.